Efficient Bias Correction for Cross-section and Panel Data: Introduction

+For a static model, Hahn and Newey (2004) show that a `leave-one-out' jackknife estimator is asymptotically normal and centered at the truth when $n$ and $T$ grow at the same rate.
+Other styles of jackknife bias correction are also possible.
+For example, Dhaene and Jochmans (2015) suggest a split-sample bias correction that, in its simplest form, is constructed by splitting the sample into two half-panels of length $T/2$.
 It should be understood that the split-sample jackknife provides valid bias corrections with autocorrelated data where the `leave-one out' jackknife does not.
 Thus the split-sample jackknife is preferred to the leave-one-out jackknife with autocorrelated data.
 Our results show that the leave-one-out jackknife is preferred to the split-sample jackknife in i.i.d.\ data in the sense that the higher-order variance is smaller and small sample performance is better.

 The remainder of the paper is set out as follows.
-We begin, in Section \ref{intuitive-example}, with an intuitive example of how the rate at which the bias is estimated matters for higher-order variance.
-In Section \ref{sec:semipar_result} we provide our main results on the higher-order efficiency of bias corrections for semiparametric efficient estimators and asymptotic linearity of bootstrap and jackknife bias corrections.
-In Section \ref{sec:mle_crosssec}, we provide higher-order expansions and variance expressions for various bias-corrections in a cross-sectional MLE.
+In Section \ref{sec:semipar_result} we discuss the higher-order bias and variance of parametric estimators, and provide our main results on the higher-order efficiency of bias corrections for semiparametric efficient estimators and asymptotic linearity of analytical, bootstrap and jackknife bias corrections.
+In Section \ref{sec:mle_crosssec}, we provide expressions for the higher-order expansions and variances of various bias-corrections in a cross-sectional MLE.
 We extend the results to panel settings in Section \ref{section-panel-model}, by deriving the higher-order variances of the leave-one-out and split-sample jackknifes in a model with individual fixed effects.
 Section \ref{section-MC} provides Monte Carlo evidence to support the theory in the panel setting.
 Section \ref{section-summary} concludes.